twilight-rs/twilight/twilight-gateway/README.md

 [![codecov badge][]][codecov link] [![discord badge][]][discord link] [![github badge][]][github link] [![license badge][]][license link] ![rust badge]

 `twilight-gateway` is an implementation of Discord's sharding gateway sessions.
 This is responsible for receiving stateful events in real-time from Discord and sending *some* stateful information.

 The primary type is the `Shard`, a stateful interface to maintain a Websocket connection to Discord's gateway.
-Much of its functionality can be configured, and it's used to receive deserialized gateway event payloads or raw Websocket messages, useful for load balancing and microservices.
+Much of its functionality can be configured, and it's used to receive gateway events or raw Websocket messages, useful for load balancing and microservices.

 Using the `stream` module, shards can be easily managed in groups.